sergiodxa/remix-utils/README.md

 ```

 The `event` name in both the event stream and the hook is optional, in which case it will default to `message`, if defined you must use the same event name in both sides, this also allows you to emit different events from the same event stream.

-For Server-Sent Events to work, your server mus support HTTP streaming.
-Therefore, it won't work in services like AWS lambda.
+For Server-Sent Events to work, your server must support HTTP streaming.
+If you don't get SSE to work check if your deployment platform has support for it.

 ### Rolling Cookies